science-for-democracy/mapof-data/README.md

 ApprovalElections/ApprovalElections.zip contains elections with the following size: 50x100.
 ApprovalElections/LargeApprovalElections.zip contains elections with the following size: 100x1000.

+# Tutorial
+Jupyter notebook tutorial is available in the `JupyterTutorial` directory.
+It contains examples related to approval and ordinal elections.

 # Acknowledgments

 This project is part of the [PRAGMA project](https://home.agh.edu.pl/~pragma/)